thimyxuan/thimyxuan/README.md

 I love coding in Python and telling stories about data.

-- 🔭 I’m currently working on: data analysis / data science certificate
+- 🔭 I’m currently working on: Data Analysis / Data Science Certificate
 - 🌱 I’m currently learning: Plotly Dash, I'm curious about Power BI and Tableau too
 - 👯 I’m looking to collaborate on: data projects, data exploration 🕵️‍♂️
 - 🤔 I’m looking for help: with dataviz